 For more information on the Perkins Loan Program at FSU, please visit the Office of Perkins Loans online by selecting the link below.

 Subsidized Stafford Loan - There are two different types of Stafford Loans.
 The first type of loan is a Federal Subsidized Stafford Loan.
 A subsidized loan is a loan where the government pays the interest for the student while he or she is in school.
 Interest begins at graduation and accumulates during his or her 6 month grace period.
 Subsidized Stafford Loans are awarded to those students demonstrating financial need.
-The interest rate for undergraduate students for the 2012-2013 academic year is fixed at 3.4%.
-After July 1, 2012 the interest rate will be 6.8% unless other legislation is passed by Congress before July 1.
-The interest rate for graduate students for the 2012-2013 academic year is fixed at 6.8%.
+The interest rate for undergraduate students for the 2013-2014 academic year is fixed at 3.86%.
 Beginning July 1, 2012 there are no subsidized loans for graduate students.
-Interest rates for the 2013-2014 school year will be available after July 1, 2013.

 Unsubsidized Stafford Loan - The other type of Stafford Loan is called an Unsubsidized Stafford Loan.
 Any student may borrow a loan through the Federal Unsubsidized Stafford Loan Program.
 This loan program is not need based.
 With an Unsubsidized Stafford Loan, the student is responsible for the interest on the loan from the time the loan is disbursed until the loan has been paid in full.
 Students are given the option of capitalizing the interest on the loan or making payments on the loan’s interest only while they are in school.
 Capitalizing the interest on the loan means that the student is not required to make interest payments while they are in school.
 Capitalizing the interest on a loan also means that the interest continually builds on the loan, and the student will end up paying more for the loan in the long run.
-The interest rate for all students for the 2012-2013 academic year is fixed at 6.8%
+The interest rate for undergraduate students for the 2013-2014 academic year is fixed at 3.86%.
+The interest rate for graduate students for the 2013-2014 academic year is fixed at 5.41%.

 It is important to realize that repayment on parent loans begin 60 days after the loan has been fully disbursed, unless special arrangements have been made and finalized between the borrower and lender.